cbaillar/tutorial/README_Analysis.md

 ```

 ### Step 2 b: Compile and run JETSCAPE
-Inside the docker container, compile the Rivet analysis.
-Then, run JETSCAPE and Rivet in fifo mode.
-We will apply a 20 second sleep delay to Rivet, so that JETSCAPE has time to begin writing to myfifo.hepmc.
+Inside the docker container, compile the Rivet analysis. then lets run jetscape to get our output files!

 ```
 cd /home/jetscape-rivet-user/rivet_analysis